 Fun fact: The painted heat riser was installed on the engine prior to it being painted.
 The unpainted tube was added after the exhaust system was installed on the car and why it’s not painted.

-The camshaft in the 426 Hemi changed over the years.
+The camshaft in the engine changed over the years.
 From 1966 to 1969 the camshaft was mechanical while in 1970 and 1971 the cam was hydraulic.

 They changed to a hydraulic cam to make the engine more drivable for the street.
 Hydraulic cams also have less maintenance as the valves don’t need adjusting.
 When the change to hydraulic was made the cam lift and duration were kept the same.

-Three different camshafts were used in the street Hemi.
+Three different camshafts were used in the engine.
 The following are the 426 Street Hemi camshaft specifications: